learning-unlimited/ESP-Website/docs/admin/program_modules.rst

 Relevant settings include:

-* Tag 'schoolsystem': Controls whether students are prompted to enter the ID number for their local school system, and if so, how that part of the form should work.
 * Tag 'require_school_field':&nbsp;Controls whether the 'School' field is required.
 * Tags 'require_guardian_email' and 'allow_guardian_no_email':&nbsp;Controls whether students have to enter their parent's e-mail address.&nbsp; If 'allow_guardian_no_email' is set, then students can check a box saying "My parents don't have e-mail" to make the e-mail field non-required.
 * Tag 'request_student_phonenum':&nbsp;Controls whether the student phone number field is required.